lifan0127/nifi-langchain/README.md

 ## Configuration

 Each processor may have one or a few required parameters.
 For example, the `Model` processor necessitates selecting an LLM model.
 Additionally, you can directly pass parameters into the underlying LangChain LCEL components of the following processors by declare NiFi properties with prefixes.
-Please check out the [example flow definitions](./examples).

 | Processor | Prefix | Examples |
 | --- | --- | --- |